Ria424/developers-animatesdk-docs/Document_object/Document6.md

 #### Parameters

-**boundingRectangle** A rectangle that specifies the bounds of the oval to be added.
-For information on the format of *boundingRectangle*, see [Document.addNewRectangle()](../Document_object/Document10.md).
+**boundingRectangle** `Rectangle`; A rectangle that specifies the bounds of the oval to be added.
+For information on the format of
+*boundingRectangle*, see [Document.addNewRectangle()](../Document_object/Document10.md).

-**bSuppressFill** A Boolean value that, if set to true, causes the method to create the shape without a fill.
+**bSuppressFill** `boolean`; A boolean value that, if set to true, causes the method to create the shape without a fill.
 The default value is false.
 This parameter is optional.

-**bSuppressStroke** A Boolean value that, if set to true, causes the method to create the shape without a stroke.
+**bSuppressStroke** `boolean`; A boolean value that, if set to true, causes the method to create the shape without a stroke.
 The default value is false.
 This parameter is optional.

 #### Returns